 Naturally, the bike still uses their esteemed DW-Link suspension platform.
 Very few suspension designs pedal this efficiently, attributable to the ideal anti-squat characteristics inherent to DW-Link.
 Throughout its travel, the feel is linear and very active when you need it to smooth rough stretches of trail, with enough ramp-up near the end of its travel to preserve that bottomless feel on bigger hits.
 These traits make the HD5 an absolute pleasure to ride, and allow it to cater to both point-and-shoot as well as playful riding styles.

-Because DW-Link doesn't rely on the rear shock's compression settings to pedal efficiently and free of bobbing, Ibis starting experimenting with ways to improve the suspension performance through tuning.
+Because DW-Link doesn't rely on the rear shock's compression settings to pedal efficiently and free of energy-wasting pedal bob, Ibis starting experimenting with ways to improve the suspension performance through tuning.
 To find the perfect tune, Ibis used an innovative data acquisition system developed by Motion Instruments, which allowed them to quantify what the critical wheel speeds should actually be in both directions (compression and rebound).
-After two years of research and testing along with countless suspension cycle counts, Ibis came up with a new system called Traction Tune.
-Traction Tune uses extra light damping in the high-speed compression and rebound circuits of the suspension, which allows the wheels to react more quickly to changes in terrain, resulting in smoother bump absorption and glued-to-the-ground traction.
+After two years of research along with countless suspension tests, Ibis came up with a new system called Traction Tune.
+Traction Tune uses extra light damping in the high-speed compression and rebound circuits, which allows the wheels to react more quickly to changes in terrain, resulting in smoother bump absorption and glued-to-the-ground traction.
 By balancing this effect front and rear, the bike chassis stays flat relative to the ground as the suspension moves, keeping the geometry consistent and providing more predictable handling in rough terrain.
 It's a feature that Ibis's team riders were pushing for, but it provides benefits to riders of all skill levels.

 Ibis continues its expert carbon frame construction with the Mojo HD5.
 A new carbon lay-up yields a frame that's stiffer than the HD4, all while keeping the frame weight about the same.
 The one-piece carbon lay-up results in a lightweight and strong frame with phenomenal stiffness, contributing to a responsive ride that tracks really well through corners and rough terrain.
 We also appreciate that Ibis made the switch to clean-looking internal cable routing with molded tunnels, simplifying maintenance because you can feed the housing into one hole and it pops out the other side right where it needs to be, thus eliminating the hassle of fishing inside the frame for brake or shifter housing.